 - Ganesalingam J, An J, Bowser R, Andersen PM, Shaw CE. pNfH is a promising biomarker for ALS.
 Amyotroph Lateral Scler Frontotemporal Degener.
 2013 Mar;14(2):146-9.
 PubMed.

 - Krüger T, Lautenschläger J, Grosskreutz J, Rhode H. Proteome analysis of body fluids for amyotrophic lateral sclerosis biomarker discovery.
 Proteomics Clin Appl.
 2013 Jan;7(1-2):123-35.
 PubMed.

-- Otto M, Bowser R, Turner M, Berry J, Brettschneider J, Connor J, Costa J, Cudkowicz M, Glass J, Jahn O, Lehnert S, Malaspina A, Parnetti L, Petzold A, Shaw P, Sherman A, Steinacker P, Süssmuth S, Teunissen C, Tumani H, Wuolikainen A, Ludolph A. Roadmap and standard operating procedures for biobanking and discovery of neurochemical markers in ALS.
+- Otto M, Bowser R, Turner M, Berry J, Brettschneider J, Connor J, Costa J, Cudkowicz M, Glass J, Jahn O, Lehnert S, Malaspina A, Parnetti L, Petzold A, Shaw P, Sherman A, Steinacker P, Süssmuth S, Teunissen C, Tumani H, Wuolikainen A, Ludolph A, Volcano Group.
+Roadmap and standard operating procedures for biobanking and discovery of neurochemical markers in ALS.
 Amyotroph Lateral Scler.
 2012 Jan;13(1):1-10.
 PubMed.

 - Su XW, Simmons Z, Mitchell RM, Kong L, Stephens HE, Connor JR. Biomarker-Based Predictive Models for Prognosis in Amyotrophic Lateral Sclerosis.
 JAMA Neurol.
 2013 Oct 21; PubMed.